Diophantine tori and nonselfadjoint inverse spectral problems: Assumptions

 \section{Assumptions}

-We now recall the setting of \cite{HSV}.
-We will state our assumptions along the lines of section 7 of that work, in particular restricting our attention to the completely integrable case (\ref{integ}) rather than the most general case considered elsewhere.
+We will state our assumptions along the lines of section 7 of \cite{HSV}, in particular restricting our attention to the completely integrable case (\ref{integ}) rather than the most general case treated in that work.

-In fact, we can imagine that our main result holds (with exactly the same proof) more generally.
-In principle, one only needs that the asymptotic expansions given in Theorem 1.1 of \cite{HSV} are valid, as well as the Diophantine assumption, which is explained below in section \ref{dyn}.